 Medicinal benefits of Fenugreek

 - Fenugreek traditionally used to promote digestion, improve appetite and to support respiratory health.
-The high-fiber seeds also provide support for healthy bowel function, and its lecithin content promotes fat metabolism.
+The high-fiber seeds also support for healthy bowel function, and its lecithin content promotes fat metabolism.
 Provide relief from digestion-related conditions such as pain, cramps, intestinal gas, stomach bloating, diarrhea, and restore digestion.

 - Relief chronic cough, sore throat, treats skin irritations, anemia, bad breath, respiratory infections, and mouth ulcers.